akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 ::: warning
 You cannot change the code once you created the association type.
-Also, the 2-way association property cannot be updated.
+Neither will you be able to update the 2-way association.
 :::

 # Delete an association type